-1.1 Purpose of this Policy -

-This Policy provides guidance on corporate governance practices which have been formulated to:

-- achieve a balance between providing protection to investors and fostering fair and efficient capital markets and confidence in capital markets; - be sensitive to the realities of the greater numbers of small companies and controlled companies in the Canadian corporate landscape; - take into account the impact of corporate governance developments in the U.S. and around the world; and - recognize that corporate governance is evolving.
+- 1.1 Purpose of this Policy This Policy provides guidance on corporate governance practices which have been formulated to: - achieve a balance between providing protection to investors and fostering fair and efficient capital markets and confidence in capital markets; - be sensitive to the realities of the greater numbers of small companies and controlled companies in the Canadian corporate landscape; - take into account the impact of corporate governance developments in the U.S. and around the world; and - recognize that corporate governance is evolving.

 The guidelines in this Policy are not intended to be prescriptive.
-We encourage issuers to consider the guidelines in developing their own corporate governance practices.
+We encourage issuers to consider the guidelines in developing their own corporate governance practices and to apply and adapt these guidelines based on their individual circumstances as they evolve.